sk2329159/Steganography/README.md

 - Run the decryption script.
 - Enter the correct passcode.
 - If authenticated, the secret message will be extracted and displayed.

+📢 Contact If you have any questions or suggestions, feel free to connect:

+🔗 LinkedIn: www.linkedin.com/in/swarnimkumar2134